Burgers equation from non-thermal stationary states in nearly-integrable gases: Numerical simulations

 We consider now molecular dynamics of the stochastic velocity swap models to check the hydrodynamic theory for both classical and fermionic particles.
 Both cases can be simulated efficiently and on the level of kinetic equation description, they are given by \eqref{eq:swap1} and \eqref{eq:swap2}.

 In the simulation, particles are initialized such that the initial distribution of velocities is given by

 with $\sigma=6$, $\lambda_B=5.9$ and $b=1$ for symmetric states and $b=0.3$ for asymmetric states.
 The particles propagate freely and occasionally undergo two-body collisions with the bath.
 A collision amounts to velocity swap between system and a bath.
 When particles are classical and collisions happen at a constant rate the corresponding Master equation is precisely \eqref{eq:swap1}.
-Since the rate does not depend on the state of the system, such collisions can be efficiently implemented with standard Gillespie algorithm.
+Since the rate does not depend on the state of the system, such collisions can be efficiently implemented with standard Gillespie algorithm~\cite{Gillespie1977}.
 The more complicated case is the simulation of fermionic kinetic equation given by \eqref{eq:swap2}.
 There, we partition the system into fluid cells and propose an algorithm, which effectively incorporates the Pauli principle into the collisions.
-Algorithms for both cases are presented in Appendix~\ref{app:algorithm}.
+Algorithms for both cases are discussed in Appendix~\ref{app:algorithm}.

 The results are presented in Fig.~\ref{MolecularDynamicsPlots}.
 A very good agreement is found between molecular simulations and hydrodynamic equation~\eqref{Burgers_intro}.
-Depending on the symmetry of the state and particle statistics, we find both diffusion equation~\eqref{eq:diff_eq} and Burgers equation~\eqref{Burgers_intro} for fermionic model with asymmetric state.
+Depending on symmetry of the state (or lack thereof) and particle statistics, we find that numerical results excellently agree with diffusion equation~\eqref{eq:diff_eq} and with Burgers equation~\eqref{Burgers_intro} for fermionic model with parity-asymmetric state.

+Burgers equation in 1D is well-known for its breakdown of diffusive behavior in hydrodynamic two-point functions of the density field~\cite{Spohn1985} close to homogenous equilibrium state.
+From this perspective, it is interesting to note that (finite) diffusion constant computed from kinetic theory is relevant for description of the numerics in our highly inhomogenous setting.